doorkeeper-gem/doorkeeper/README.md

 For mobile application, you might have to setup Cross Origin Resource Sharing.
 More info [here](http://www.nczonline.net/blog/2010/05/25/cross-domain-ajax-with-cross-origin-resource-sharing/)

-In order to setup the bahavior, you can take a look at [rack-cors](https://github.com/cyu/rack-cors).
+In order to setup the behavior, you can take a look at [rack-cors](https://github.com/cyu/rack-cors).
 It's a rack middleware that will set http headers for you in order to be able to make cross domain requests to your doorkeeper protected application (usualy your API).

 [Here](https://github.com/gottfrois/doorkeeper-provider-app) is a demo application where rack-cors has been setup.